Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

 ```

-After this you should see info about progress for each table that is being copied to mongo and the total number of them that we found in postgres.
+After this you should see info about progress for each table that is being copied to mongo and the total number of them that were found in postgres.

 For example:
 ![Basic copy example CLI image 1](static/basic_copy_import_image_1.png 'Basic copy example CLI image 1')